exec85/FTB/README.md

 **Auto-calculate selling price:**

 Checking this box will cause FTB to do a price calculation of the item you bought and put in on the market for the best price.
-This overrides the value in the Sell Price input field.
-FTB would also automatically stop in case you would make loss.
+This overrides the value in the Sell Price input field, so it's either auto-calculated or fixed price.
+FTB automatically stops in case you would make loss.

 \
 **Buy only:**

-Checking this box will cause FTB to only buy the item and put it on the transfer list but it will not sell it.
+Checking this box will cause FTB to only buy the item and put it on the transfer list without selling it.

 \
 **Playername + Rating:**

-This is used if you want to buy a specific player.
-Inside the EA WebApp copy the player’s name and paste it into the input field Player Name in the FTB settings.
+Used if you want to buy a specific player.
+Inside the EA Web App copy the player’s name and paste it into the input field "Player Name" on the FTB "Settings" tab.
-The rating must be the general rating of that player which you also find inside the WebApp when you look up the correct name (see screenshot below).
+The rating must be the general rating of that player which you also find inside the Web App when you look up the correct name:

 ![image](https://github.com/exec85/FTB/assets/58392827/c6b40dc7-c3ee-40c5-9294-38dc3be88d13)

 \
 **Sell Price:**

-If you want to set your own selling price you can enter it here.
-FTB will then sell the bought items for that exact price.
+If you want to set your own custom selling price you can enter it here.
+FTB will list the bought items for that exact price on the transfer market.

 \
 **Speed:**